blockscout/blockscout/docker/README.md

 For now this integration is not production ready.
 It made only for local usage only !

 ## How to use ?
-First of all blockscout requires `PostgreSQL` server for working.
+First of all, blockscout requires `PostgreSQL` server for working.
 It will be provided by starting script (new docker image will be created named `postgres`)

 **Starting command**
 `make start` - will set everything up and start blockscout in container.
 To connect it to your local environment you will have to configure it using [env variables](#env-variables)

-Exmaple connecting to local `ganache` instance running on port `2000` on Mac/Windows:
+Example connecting to local `ganache` instance running on port `2000` on Mac/Windows:
 ```bash
 COIN=DAI \
 ETHEREUM_JSONRPC_VARIANT=ganache \